NRB-Tech/RxAndroidBle/README.md

 ## Collaborators

-We are actively seeking collaborators.
+NRB Tech is actively seeking collaborators to maintain this fork.
 If you have good knowledge of RxJava, Bluetooth and ideally Dagger, or just a keen interest in helping build RxAndroidBle, we'd love to hear from you.
 Create an issue, submit a PR or [contact us](https://www.nrbtech.io/contact).

 ## Getting Started